mjg59/fcop/COC.md

 The Fantasyland Institute of Learning Code of Professionalism (FCOP) dictates the terms and conditions under which we allow you to participate in the _community_.

-The purpose of FCOP is to facilitate an inclusive, productive _community_ in the presence of pluralism.
+The purpose of FCOP is to facilitate an inclusive, productive _community_ of professionals in the presence of pluralism.
 To accomplish this goal, we restrict the _community_ to _civil_ individuals, and protect such people from _discrimination_, _stereotyping_, _harassment_, _moralizing_, _denigration_, and breaches of privacy.

 FCOP is explicitly not intended to impose any system of politics, religion, ideologies, morals, or values onto _members_, but rather, to allow people who do not share these systems to come together and work toward professional goals.